C# or F#: Which one to choose for more robust and maintainable code?

 1. Expressiveness and Verbosity

-setters, pattern matching and simplified lambdas has made the language more expressive.
+C# has evolved significantly in recent years.
+The arrival of records, init setters, pattern matching and simplified lambdas has made the language more expressive.
 Still, its object-oriented structure - with classes, properties and attributes - remains relatively verbose.

 F#, on the other hand, is designed for conciseness.
 Everything is built to minimise syntactic noise.
 The code becomes more readable, provided you embrace the functional style.
 A simple Person type with two fields is a one-liner, no accessors required.